 Installation of Siberian CMS on a Plesk 12.0.18

 Unzip the installation zip file.
-There is just one small file, it is correct, all the files needed to install Siberian will be downloaded from our servers to your server thanks to this file.
+There is just one small index.php file, it is normal, all the files needed to install Siberian will be downloaded from our servers to your server thanks to this file.
 Connect to your hosting panel:

 Enter your Domain name in the first field, chose “In a separate webspace” as it’s better to have Siberian in its own webspace.
 Then create your Username and Password.
 Keep them stored somewhere, as they can be useful for ftp access.